-The Program of Food Science integrates the disciplines of chemistry, microbiology, engineering, and nutrition to solve problems relevant to the processing and manufacturing of foods from agricultural commodities, ensuring that citizens can make healthful choices from an abundant supply of affordable, safe, nutritious, and appealing foods.
+The Program of Food Science provides the needed tools to solve problems pertinent to the processing and manufacturing of foods from agricultural commodities, ensuring that citizens can make healthful choices from an abundant supply of affordable, safe, nutritious, and appealing foods.

-The Program of Food Science accomplishes this by preparing students for future leadership roles in the food and agriculture portion of the economy, conducting creative food-related research, and delivering outreach programs that contribute to the competitiveness and profitability of the food manufacturing industry and to the well being of the public.
+Our Food Science Program accomplishes this by preparing students for future leadership roles in the food and agriculture portion of the economy, conducting creative food-related research, and delivering outreach programs that contribute to the competitiveness and profitability of the food manufacturing industry and consumer well-being.

-Programs Goals and Objectives
+Programs Goals